aderichmos/Bitcoin-project/README.md

 **Project description:**
-Read data into Jupyter notebook, use pandas to import data into a data frame preprocess data: explore data, address missing data, categorical data, if there is any, and data scaling.
-Justify the type of scaling used in this project.
+Read data into Jupyter notebook, use pandas to import data into a data frame preprocess data: explore data, address missing data, handling duplicate, if there is any, and data outliers.

-train your dataset using all the linear regression models you've learned so far.
-If your model has a scaling parameter(s) use Grid Search to find the best scaling parameter.
-Use plots and graphs to help you get a better glimpse of the results.

-Then use cross validation to find average training and testing score.

-Your submission should have at least the following regression models: KNN repressor, linear regression, Ridge, Lasso, polynomial regression, SVM both simple and with kernels.

-Finally find the best repressor for this dataset and train your model on the entire dataset using the best parameters and predict the market price for the test_set.

-submit IPython notebook.
-Use markdown to provide an inline report for this project.
+Use EDA to visualize the dataset and gain more insight on your data

-description:
+Dataset column description:
 Date : Date of observation

 btc_market_price : Average USD market price across major bitcoin exchanges.